 While many Welsh industrial fictions focus upon stories of a subjugated Welsh working class, Charlotte Williams’s industrial narrative is different.
 Emphasising the use of Welsh iron in the slave trade, she links industrial Wales to Africa and the Caribbean, claiming a space for her black ancestors in Wales’s history.
 More interestingly, her acknowledgement of both Welsh and African complicity with slavery means her account resists a simple victim/oppressor binary.

 In her fictional account of multicultural Wales, then, Charlotte Williams seems at once to adhere to, and to contradict the suggestions made by her sociological studies.
 Her novel demonstrates Wales’s need to look beyond its binary oppositions to a network of international connections in order to recognise its potential for diversity, whilst also relying upon these binary relationships to express her own difference and that of Wales.
 Her nuanced literary portrayal seems more complex than her sociological investigations which see Welsh/English animosities as a barrier to multiculturalism.
 Her fictional representation sees the relationship between Wales and England not only as one where Wales can at time seem marginal or ‘other’, but also as one of many transcultural interactions which contribute to both Welsh and wider British multiculturalism.
-Her evocation of ‘poor old mixed up Wales’ seems to sum up this complexity:
+Her evocation of ‘poor old mixed up Wales’ in Sugar and Slate seems to sum up this complexity: